-These are just a few questions to ask yourself when developing a to stop drinking on your own and how to relax without alcohol.
+These are just a few questions to ask yourself to stop drinking on your own and how to relax without alcohol.

 Consider Cutting Back

-Goals can also be things that you want to accomplish as a result of quitting or cutting back on drinking.
+Goals can also be things you want to accomplish due to quitting or cutting back on drinking.
 For instance, saving a certain amount of money or learning a new skill.
 Goals are a great way to stay focused on your progress.

 How you stop drinking on your own is… you don’t.
 Regardless of which route you try to stop drinking, support will always be a benefit.
-Support can come in the form of friends and family, therapists, and support groups.
-Find people that understand what you are going through or at least are supportive in your journey to figure out how to quit drinking.
-Never ever underestimate the value of great support.
+Support can come from friends and family, therapists, and support groups.
+Find people who understand what you are going through or are supportive in your journey to figure out how to quit drinking.
+Never underestimate the value of great support.

 Life Without Alcohol Is Possible

-Alcohol rehab facilities can provide access to medical interventions in the event that any number of withdrawal symptoms present.
-Interventions that could be as simple as IV fluids could make a huge impact on the recovery process and even save your life.
-Inpatient detox and residential programs also provide 24/7 monitoring for quick response in a life-threatening situations.
+Alcohol rehab facilities can provide access to medical interventions if any number of withdrawal symptoms are present.
+Interventions that could be as simple as IV fluids could greatly impact the recovery process and even save your life.
+Inpatient detox and residential programs also provide 24/7 monitoring for quick response in life-threatening situations.
 Inpatient and outpatient detox programs may also provide access to various alternative therapies such as yoga, massage, acupuncture, and more.
-These evidence-based practices have been shown to ease and/or shorten the alcohol detoxification process.
+These evidence-based practices have been shown to ease and/or shorten alcohol detoxification.

 Medically Assisted Alcohol Treatment Program

-Alcoholism is almost always co-occurring with alcohol dependence.
-When someone with alcohol dependence stops drinking, they will start to experience alcohol withdrawal as early as 5-6 hours following their last drink.
+Alcoholism almost always co-occurs with alcohol dependence.
+When someone with alcohol dependence stops drinking, they will experience alcohol withdrawal as early as 5-6 hours following their last drink.
 These symptoms may get worse over the coming days.
-Someone with a moderate to severe alcohol dependence will likely experience the peak of these symptoms about 2 to 3 days into detox and the symptoms can last about 5 days.
-Medically assisted detox treatment is one of the most effective ways to manage these symptoms.
+Someone with moderate to severe alcohol dependence will likely experience the peak of these symptoms about 2 to 3 days into detox, and the symptoms can last about five days.
+Medically assisted-detox treatment is one of the most effective ways to manage these symptoms.
 Here are some of the types of medications that may be prescribed during a medical detox program to someone in alcohol withdrawal: